anasoid/docker-jmeter/README.md

 # Plugins installation

 Plugins can be provided in many ways.
 We distinguish two types of lib dependencies, the plugins and plugins dependencies.
-In Jmeter they are in different folders lib/ext and lib respectively.
+In JMeter they are in different folders lib/ext and lib respectively.

 ## Download plugins with Maven format